nezaj/giphycloud/README.md

 ### Giphy-Cloud
-Giphy Soundloud mashup made with Express/React
+Giphy Soundcloud mashup made with Express/React.
+[See it live][GiphyCloud]

 ## Table of Contents
 * [Quickstart](#quickstart)